 Natural Order of Acquisition of English as a Second Language

-The desired outcome of the books is reading, rather than the acquisition of SAE.
-Acquisition of SAE will happen naturally, however, as learners progress through the series and take part in SAE classroom activities.
-Once they can read, learners will readily transfer that skill to reading in another language such as SAE or their own Indigenous languages.
+The desired outcome of the books is reading, while the students are in the process of acquiring SAE.
+Acquisition of SAE will be assisted as learners progress through the series and take part in SAE classroom activities, songs and rhymes.
+Once they can read, learners will readily transfer that skill to reading in another language with the same alphabet, such as SAE or their own Indigenous languages.

 The vocabulary in the HAR builds in complexity and volume throughout the series, without the stories themselves becoming longer or more complex.
-The length of each book enables the learners to read them in a reasonably short amount of time, giving them the satisfaction of successfully completing a task.
+Keeping the length of each book short enables the learners to read them in a reasonably short amount of time, giving them the satisfaction of successfully completing a task.

 Studies show that awareness of sounds in words is highly correlated with reading ability.
 The consonant sounds which are found in Central Australian languages are introduced into the HAR first.
-The first books draw attention to individual sounds by only introducing phonic words; words in which there is a one-to-one correspondence between the letter and the sound, for example d-i-g.
+Unfamiliar consonant sounds are introduced in later books e.g. /sh/ The first books draw attention to individual sounds by only introducing phonic words; words in which there is a one-to-one correspondence between the letter and the sound, for example d-i-g.

 - HAR 1 to 4 contain only the SAE short vowel sounds.

 - HAR 5 gradually introduces the long SAE vowels.

 - From HAR 13 all SAE vowel sounds are used.